muratk3n/thirdwave/en/tweets/2019/week50.md

 ---

 Have no fear.
-There is surely a universe where I'm giving the money to you, and you do your research, find your holy grail in that universe (right, per the theory).
+There is surely a universe where I'm giving the money to you, and you do ur research, find holy grail, (right, per the theory?).
 So why worry.

 "But we have to explore all avenues in science no matter how unlikely"